Skip to Main Content

 Yes.
 Under the PPSM, policy-covered employees may use their vacation accruals during the probationary period.

-While some collective bargaining agreements normally restrict the use of vacation accruals until after six continuous months of employment, the winter holiday closure is an exception.
-Exclusively during the winter holiday closure, represented employees may use their vacation accruals during the probationary period.
+While some collective bargaining agreements normally restrict the use of vacation accruals until after six continuous months of employment, the winter holiday curtailment is an exception.
+Exclusively during the winter holiday curtailment, represented employees may use their vacation accruals during the probationary period.

 Please contact your department HR representative or Employee & Labor Relations with any questions.